Ahmad791/Sealights/readme.md

     npm run start

 The default port is 5031 (chose it randomly so it will probably won't be in use), however you can change it by changing the environment "PORT" variable.

+you can test it by running "localhost:5031/", "localhost:5031/People", localhost:5031/Employees" in your postman.